 - Developing an infection of the womb after childbirth (a condition known as postpartum endometritis).

 For this reason, if you develop BV in pregnancy you will usually be offered treatment.
 This also means that if you develop an unusual or offensive discharge in pregnancy, you should seek medical advice early.

-BV is more common in women with infertility.
+BV is more common in women who are having problems getting pregnant.
 In women with BV who are undergoing IVF treatment, the presence of BV lowers the success rates.
 The studies which found these effects focused on women who were already known to have fertility problems, to see if they were more likely than other women to have BV.

 This suggests that the chances that BV will affect your fertility are very low.
 Even so, if you are planning to conceive in the future and you think you may have BV, you should see your doctor and discuss the best options for treatment.

 If you are in a stable, long-term relationship, your doctor or nurse may be happy to diagnose BV just by its typical symptoms.

-The typical discharge and its characteristic fishy smell make bacterial vaginosis (BV) likely.
+The typical discharge and its characteristic fishy smell make BV likely.
 When your doctor examines you they may be able to identify BV from the appearance of the discharge.